Construction Dewatering

 • If site conditions change, the approval stipulations will be updated accordingly.

-• Halifax Water reserves the right to prohibit any discharge to its system.
+• Halifax Water reserves the right to prohibit any dewatering to any of its systems.

 Additional requirements for sites with history of contamination

-• Dewatering from non-remediated contaminated sites with no closure report will not be approved to Halifax Water's systems.
+• Dewatering from non-remediated contaminated sites and sites with no closure report will not be approved to Halifax Water's systems.

-• Dewatering from remediated sites with a closure report may be permitted to discharge with pretreatment and conditions.
+• Dewatering from remediated sites with a closure report will reviewed on a case by case basis.

-• A Site Professional with experience in contaminated water treatment will be required for pretreatment design and sampling.
+• An Environmental Site Professional with experience in contaminated water treatment will be required for pretreatment design and sampling.

-• Pretreatment may include carbon cells, flocculation, filtration, and/or commercial treatment systems.
+• Pretreatment may include carbon cells, flocculation, filtration, commercial treatment systems, and other acceptable treatment methods.

 Example Approval Conditions

-• Discharge is only permitted to the approved manhole.
+• Dewatering is only approved in the approved manhole or lateral.

-• No dewatering is to be done during any precipitation event.
+• No dewatering is approved during any precipitation event.

-• No dewatering is allowed within 12 hours after a precipitation event.
+• No dewatering is approved within 12 hours after a precipitation event.

-• Over 25mm of precipitation will require Halifax Water approval to resume discharge.
+• Over 25mm of precipitation will require Halifax Water approval to resume dewatering.

 • Dewatering may be restricted between specific hours.